AWS EC2 Setup

 3aPortal

-Toggle all three intents on (they turn blue when enabled)
+Toggle the intents on (they turn blue when enabled) - enable all three while you're here

 3bPortal